Beef Khao Soi

 Assemble: Ladle the beef curry broth over the noodles.
 Top with crispy noodles, red onion, pickled mustard greens, cilantro, chili oil, and lime wedges.

-Set out the garnishes separately so each bowl can be adjusted.
+- Set out the garnishes separately so each bowl can be adjusted at the table.
 Lime, red onion, cilantro, chili oil, and pickled mustard greens all bring something different.

-This is filling on its own, but cucumber salad or Thai fresh rolls would make it feel like a fuller meal.
+- This is filling on its own, but cucumber salad or Thai fresh rolls make it feel like a fuller meal.

 Variations